PauPie74/Other-projects/README.md

 # Other-projects
-The projects located in this repository are too small to create new repository for each of them and they fail to meet the criteria to be added into other repositories.
+Projects located in this repository are too small to create new repository for each of them and they fail to meet the criteria to be added into other repositories.

 ## Directories: